Skip to main content

 Cons:

-• Cached steps are faster and more accurate in this case
+• Recorded steps are faster and more accurate in this case

 • Can be verbose for longer flows